Richie Rich (2015 TV series): Production

+The show was produced by AwesomenessTV, which had recently been acquired by DreamWorks alongside Classic Media, a private-equity company for holding dormant intellectual properties, including Richie Rich.
+The TV adaptation of Richie Rich was originally to be uploaded to YouTube and shot with a matching budget.
+Netflix executives visited the set one day, and a month later it was picked up by the company.

 The series was announced in October 2014 as part of an ongoing partnership between Netflix and DreamWorks Animation, in which DreamWorks will create 300 hours of original programming for the service.
 Unlike the comics, where the lead character comes from a wealthy family, Richie Rich has a self-made fortune from an innovative green technology.
 The series follows his adventures with his new wealth.
 Brian Robbins (co-founder and CEO of DreamWorks Animation-owned AwesomenessTV), Tim Pollock and Jeff Hodsden (The Suite Life of Zack & Cody) are the executive producers and showrunners.
 Additionally, AwesomenessTV's Shauna Phelan and Joe Davola serve as executive producers on the series.